chesstrainer-package.Rd

 You will then receive a prompt to enter a player name.
 Choose a name and hit enter.

-(i.e., the space bar), which will switch to the ‘test’ mode.
+(i.e., the space bar), which will switch to the test mode.
 One of the existing sequences will then be chosen at random.
-The trainer may immediately prompt you to play a certain opening, it may make some moves for you, or it may start at a later position during a game.
+The trainer may immediately prompt you to play a certain opening (via a comment at the top of the window), it may make some moves for you, or it may start at a later position during a game.
 Either way, you will then have to make the correct move based on the position.
 You do this by left-clicking and dragging the piece to be played from its current position to the desired target square.
-The trainer will then make the next move, after which you will then again have to make the correct move.
-This will continue until the end of the sequence.
-If you do not know what the correct move is, the <h>
+If the line width of the green rectangles (that show up when moving a piece) is too narrow or too thick, you can use the <(>

 key will provide a hint showing which piece to move.
 Hitting <h>

 for a second time will show the target square.
+Once the sequence has ended, left-clicking starts a new sequence.

 With <F1>